Vic Galloway

-Michael "Vic" Galloway (born 4 August 1972) is a DJ on BBC Radio Scotland.
-Galloway presents a self-titled show on Radio Scotland every Monday from 9pm to 11pm and also the BBC Introducing Scotland Thursday evenings/Friday mornings from 11pm to 1am.
-He presented BBC Scotland's T in the Park television coverage every summer.
+Michael "Vic" Galloway (born 4 August 1972) is a Scottish radio and television presenter, writer and DJ.
+He hosts a self-titled show on BBC Radio Scotland every Monday from 8 pm to 10 pm and previously broadcast the BBC Introducing Scotland show.
+He had presented BBC Scotland's T in the Park television coverage every summer.

 BBC Radio

+Galloway started out hosting BBC Radio 1's Introducing Show from Scotland.
+On 2 November 2010, it was announced that Galloway would be leaving the show, to be replaced by Ally McCrae.